 - Affordable Healthcare

 - Partnerships for Good

 - Giving Back

 Discover some of the main ways we are working to transform healthcare by bringing critical services to communities, in-person and digitally.

-As one of the largest companies in the world dispensing and distributing medications, and through our delivery of other healthcare services, WBA is uniquely positioned to make an impact on healthcare access and affordability.
+As one of the largest companies in the world dispensing medications, and through our delivery of other healthcare services, WBA is uniquely positioned to make an impact on healthcare access and affordability.
 Through our business activities, advocacy work and CSR initiatives we work to improve healthcare access for millions of people.

 Walgreens Boots Alliance provides a unique resource through: